awood0727/awood0727.github.io/_posts/2025-7-9-Large-Scale-Project-Evaluation.md

 ---
 layout: 7-8-2025
-title: Small Scale Project Evaluation
+title: Large Scale Project Evaluation
 ---

 The purpose of the p5.js open-source repository is to create a free and